Vanilla Macaron Recipe

 - When you go to pipe the macarons, I usually have a slight โnippleโ on them right away but it should disappear or be very faint after rapping the tray on the counter a few times.
 If it doesnโt go away, dab your finger into water and then gently press the nipple down and itโll flatten.
 Remember this for next time, because the batter probably just needed a couple more folds.

 - If youโre having trouble and have tried it a few times, I recommend an oven thermometer.
-If your oven is off even 10 degrees it can change the results.
+If your oven is off by even 10 degrees it can change the results.ย

 - I use a convection oven (with a fan) so I donโt find the need to rotate them in the oven halfway through baking but if theyโre browning on one side more than the other, you can rotate them 7 or 8 minutes into baking.

-- Donโt try to remove them from the pan right away, they can break.
-Allow them to cool on the pan for at least 10 minutes.
+- Donโt try to remove the macarons from the pan right away, they can break.
+Allow them to cool on the pan for at least 10 minutes.ย

 You can use any kind of filling thatโs not too runny but I love to use up the leftover egg yolks to make French buttercream, especially for vanilla macarons.
 Vanilla is such a mild flavor that sometimes the buttercream can just be too buttery or too sweet but French buttercream gives it a more custardy flavor.
+Make sure to use good quality vanilla extract or vanilla bean paste or real vanilla beans from a pod for the best vanilla flavor.

-How to make French buttercream
+How to make different flavors of macarons

-If you have any questions, comment down below and if you make them, make sure to tag me @baranbakery on instagram.
 Remember that practice makes perfect with these babies and theyโre edible even when theyโre ugly!
-As always, have a blessed day and happy baking!

 Love, B